-Since this South Dakota vs Wayfair case, this now means that even if you don’t have a physical presence in a state that once you reach a threshold of sales or units sold ($100K and as low as only 100 units) in some states, you will be required to collect and remit sales tax to the state.
-This is in addition to the nexus created as an FBA seller with your stock (for example) plus the reporting requirements by other states.
+Since this South Dakota vs. Wayfair case, this now means that even if you don’t have a physical presence in a state that once you reach a threshold of sales or units sold ($100K and as low as only 100 units) in some states, you will be required to collect and remit sales tax to the state.
+This is in addition to the nexus created as an FBA seller with your stock (for example) and other states’ reporting requirements.

-What is more likely to happen in the U.S. where states are losing a fortune in uncollected sales tax is what has happened in the U.K. where the government came down against Amazon.co.uk and required compliance with VAT (valued added tax) or suspend their Amazon account).
-In the last year, an estimated £1.5 billion has been lost in unpaid VAT tax from online sellers, according to the National Audit Office.
+What is more likely to happen in the U.S., where states are losing a fortune in uncollected sales tax, has happened in the U.K., where the government came down against Amazon.co.uk and required compliance with VAT (valued added tax) or suspend their Amazon account).
+According to the National Audit Office, an estimated £1.5 billion has been lost in unpaid VAT tax from online sellers in the last year.

 Some 60 percent of these sellers come from China, sending over bulk quantities of products to the UK, where they are sent to warehouses to be distributed.

 Now back to the U.S., coming up at the end of June is the big case many have been waiting for where the U.S. Supreme Court will rule on the landmark case, South Dakota v.
 Wayfair (a big online seller).

 - Rule in favor of Wayfair and maintain that physical presence (Quill)* in a state is required before a seller is responsible for collecting and remitting sales tax to a state where sales transactions take place; or

 - Rule in favor of South Dakota, overturning the physical presence requirement (Quill) and allowing states to require sellers with “economic presence” to collect and remit sales tax.